DOORM4T/CodeFoo9-FullStack/README.md

 Here's a little workaround, for testing purposes.
 To add more users to the chat, simply open a new window and once again, navigate to `http://localhost:8000`.
 Enter a different username and start chatting with yourself!

-You can also chat with other users on different computers by accessing this project at: https://doormatt-codefoo9-fullstack.herokuapp.com/
+You can also chat with other users on different computers by accessing this project at:<br>
+https://doormatt-codefoo9-fullstack.herokuapp.com/
 <br>
 That's All Folks!